holy-himalaya-eco-trek-logo

 1,400 m.

 On the second day, you will be going on a sightseeing tour of Kathmandu Valley, which will include visits to Boudha Stupa, Pashupatinath Temple, and Kathmandu Durbar Square.
 If you haven’t signed up for the sightseeing tour, you can roam around on your own and explore the ancient city of Kathmandu.
-You can also go for shopping regarding necessary trekking equipment and rest before your long trek starts.
+You can also go shopping for necessary trekking equipment and rest before your long trek starts.

 3